dstroud/dreamsequence_dev/README.md

   - Process CV from a eurorack sequencer then send it back out via Crow outputs 1-2.
   - Turn LFOs, function generators, S&H modules, etc... into sequencers.
   - Use trigger/clock/voltage sources for novel sequence timing or to inject chaos into a merged sequence.
-- See the [CV Harmonizer menus](https://github.com/dstroud/dreamsequence/blob/main/README.md#cv-harmonizer-menu) documentation for more details.
+- See the [CV Harmonizer menus](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#cv-harmonizer-menu) documentation for more details (no Grid interface).

-## Arranger
+### Arranger
 *Chord pattern arranger and Event manager for automation*
 - Sequences playback of chord patterns (A, B, C, D) and is the entry point to the Event Editor.
 - Events set, increment, randomize, or incite parameters to "wander" throughout an arrangement, with clamping or wrapping value ranges and probability control.
 Events can be used like rudimentary DAWesque automation lanes or they can be used more sparingly to reconfigure your patch at certain key points in your arrangement.
 Events can also be used to control NB voices, directly output triggers/gates/CV via Crow, and send MIDI bank/program changes to connected devices.
-- See the [Arranger Grid interface](TODO) and [Events Grid interface](TODO) documentation for more details.
+- See the [Arranger Grid interface](https://github.com/dstroud/dreamsequence_dev/blob/main/README.md#arranger-grid-interface) documentation for more details.

 ---

 # Grid interface

+### Chord Grid interface
 ![dreamsequence](doc/grid_chord.svg)

-The Chord view is used to program chord patterns A-D. Since Seqs 1-3 and the harmonizers can create notes based on the active chord, this is typically where you'll begin composing.
+The Chord view is used to program chord patterns A-D. Since Seqs 1-3 and the harmonizers by default create notes based on the active chord, this is typically where you'll begin composing.

 - Playhead moves from top to bottom and sequence length is set using column 15.
 On 16x8 Grids, E1 can be used to scroll up and down the full 16-step pattern.